Aliases for GRB10 Gene

 GeneCards Summary for GRB10 Gene

 GRB10 (Growth Factor Receptor Bound Protein 10) is a Protein Coding gene.
 Diseases associated with GRB10 include Silver-Russell Syndrome and Albright's Hereditary Osteodystrophy.
-Among its related pathways are RET signaling and Insulin Pathway.
-GO annotations related to this gene include SH3/SH2 adaptor activity and insulin receptor binding.
+Among its related pathways are Beta-Adrenergic Signaling and RET signaling.
+Gene Ontology (GO) annotations related to this gene include SH3/SH2 adaptor activity and insulin receptor binding.
 An important paralog of this gene is GRB14.

 UniProtKB/Swiss-Prot for GRB10 Gene